Olafkjer/OlafKjer/README.md

 ### Hi there 👋

 My name is Olaf, and I'm about to finish my Professional Bachelors in Data Analysis.
+(January 2025)

 I'm interested in all things related to data and how its used to improve businesses!